 Why Use LP SmartSide Products for Your Interior?

 “Using LP SmartSide trim on the interior gives you unlimited possibilities,” says Stumpenhorst.
 “I like the ease of working with longer lengths and fewer joints.”
 LP SmartSide Trim & Siding comes in lengths up to 16 feet long.
-Along with superior length offerings LP SmartSide products come primed, making painting a breeze and allowing for faster install time than fiber cement products.
+With lighter weights per square foot, longer lengths and advanced durability, LP SmartSide trim & lap siding installs faster than fiber cement trim & lap siding

 What is LP SmartSide Siding Made of?

 LP SmartSide Trim & Siding products are made from engineered wood that is treated with our proprietary SmartGuard® process.
-With four components of protection, the process adds strength and helps our products withstand impacts, freeze/thaw cycles, high humidity, and helps resist fungal decay and termites.
+With four components of protection, the process adds strength and helps our products help withstand impacts from hail, freeze/thaw cycles, and helps resist fungal decay and termites.

 LP SmartSide Interior Texture Styles